-Additionally, SARU, under direction of Dr Ismail Jakoet, who coincidentally is also one of the Trustees of the Players’ Fund, was responsible for providing further education and awareness on the management of head, neck and spine rugby injuries during the period 1992-2007 on SARU’s behalf.
-One of the cornerstones of SARU and that of the Fund was developing injury prevention initiatives that would ultimately lead to reduction in head, neck and spine injuries.
+Additionally, SARU - under direction of the late Dr Ismail Jakoet, who coincidentally was also one of the Trustees of the Players’ Fund at the time - was responsible for providing further education and awareness on the management of head, neck, and spine rugby injuries during the period 1992-2007 on SARU’s behalf.
+One of the cornerstones of SARU and that of the Fund was developing injury prevention initiatives that would ultimately lead to reduction in head, neck, and spine injuries.

 A national survey amongst the 14 Provincial Unions in 1993 established that there was a significant lack of primary field-side medical care at club and schools around SA.
 It was identified that the primary cause of the lack of medical infrastructure was:

 - The exorbitant costs involved in providing this emergency medical services